 Something that I know from experience is going back to the Sitecore days - though now I solely recruit for Adobe - back in the day, I focused on the Sitecore market as well.
 And something that was great for them was ultimately giving anyone the access to it so anyone was able to have a really good go on it and build up the skills they needed to be successful.
 In doing so, it made it really accessible for companies to hire the right people, with the right experience.
 With Adobe, you're absolutely right in terms of that's just not an option.
 So, from a development standpoint it is certainly difficult to recruit.

 Continuing on this, there are obviously different options that a company would have if they were struggling to find the right talent.
-And I suppose Tadd, from your perspective are you able to use your experience to offer insight into the different ways to go about rather staffing or working on an AEM project?

 So yes, it really depends on who do you need.
 If you've got some guys already, often they’ll make great teachers, you know that wouldn't mind taking somebody under their wing and showing them the ropes and so forth.